 In addition to his insurance coverage practice, Dan has also counseled clients and tried cases involving business contract disputes, trademark and patent infringement, personal injury, employment discrimination and consumer class actions.

-- In Re Verizon Insurance Coverage Appeals – Represented excess insurer in Delaware Superior Court and handled appeal at Supreme Court in $50 million D&O dispute concerning coverage for “Securities Claims.”
+- In Re Verizon Insurance Coverage Appeals – Represented excess insurer in Delaware Superior Court and Delaware Supreme Court, winning a reversal and judgement at Supreme Court, in $50 million D&O dispute concerning coverage for “Securities Claims.”
 Appeal also addressed whether trial court wrongly denied separate trial on allocation and reasonableness of defense costs and Delaware choice of law.
 Watch the argument here.

 - Massachusetts Bay Ins.
 Co. v.
 American Healthcare Services Association, et al. – Won partial summary judgment on duty to defend and participated in related indemnity appeal before the Supreme Court of New Hampshire in a case involving a multi-million dollar healthcare insurance dispute stemming from dozens of patients contracting Hepatitis C while being treated at a New Hampshire area hospital, which ultimately led to a criminal prosecution.